 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, Pure Storage, headquartered in the United States, reported total greenhouse gas emissions of approximately 308,809,000 kg CO2e.
-This figure includes 537,000 kg CO2e from Scope 1 emissions, 1,842,000 kg CO2e from Scope 2 emissions, and a significant 306,431,000 kg CO2e from Scope 3 emissions, which encompasses various categories such as the use of sold products and business travel.
-Looking ahead, Pure Storage has set ambitious climate commitments.
-The company aims to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 42% by FY2030, using FY2023 as the baseline year.
-Additionally, it plans to cut Scope 3 emissions from the use of sold products by 51.6% per petabyte within the same timeframe.
-Furthermore, Pure Storage is committed to ensuring that 45% of its suppliers, based on spend for purchased goods and services, will have science-based targets by FY2029.
-These initiatives reflect Pure Storage's dedication to addressing climate change and reducing its carbon footprint in the technology hardware sector.
+In 2024, Pure Storage reported total carbon emissions of approximately 448,445,000 kg CO2e.
+This includes Scope 1 emissions of about 842,000 kg CO2e, Scope 2 emissions of approximately 11,323,000 kg CO2e (market-based), and significant Scope 3 emissions, notably 257,419,000 kg CO2e from the use of sold products.
+In comparison, their 2023 emissions were about 386,855,000 kg CO2e, with Scope 1 at 409,000 kg CO2e and Scope 2 at 7,485,000 kg CO2e (market-based).
+Pure Storage has set ambitious climate commitments, aiming for net zero market-based Scope 1 and 2 emissions by 2040.
+They also target a 42% reduction in absolute Scope 1 and 2 GHG emissions by FY2030 from a FY2023 baseline.
+Additionally, they plan to reduce Scope 3 emissions from the use of sold products by 51.6% per petabyte within the same timeframe.
+Furthermore, they are committed to ensuring that 45% of their suppliers by spend for purchased goods and services will have science-based targets by FY2029.
+These initiatives reflect Pure Storage's dedication to addressing climate change and reducing their carbon footprint in alignment with industry standards.

 Access structured emissions data, company-specific emission factors, and source documents